 Zoom is typically used for virtual business meetings.
 However, during the COVID-19 crisis, as schools shut down and social gatherings were discouraged or even prohibited, school and social use has soared.
 Zoom happy hours, family gatherings and book clubs alike are taking advantage of the free service for virtual get-togethers.

-Just as quickly as Zoom exploded in popularity, however, it came under intense scrutiny for privacy and security issues.
+Just as quickly as Zoom exploded in popularity as one of the top webinar software, however, it came under intense scrutiny for privacy and security issues.
 The familiar name became an infamous word.
 The company did quickly take responsibility.
 It apologized and assured users that the issues would be resolved.

 Still, the damage is done.
 Many are now looking for alternatives.

 Remote work has been on the rise for over a decade.
 According to a FlexJobs report, more than 3.9 million employees in the United States were working from home at least half of the time before the COVID-19 crisis.
 This represents a 115 percent increase since 2005.

 Finding a secure and effective platform is important as the uptick in remote work, conference calls and virtual meetings is quite likely to continue after the COVID-19 crisis subsides.

 For businesses looking to offer remote work to its employees, many factors will come into play as they decide which platforms best meet their needs.

 Depending on how you need to use virtual communication, there is an option out there for your business.
 Platforms cater to all types of businesses, users and needs.
 There are platforms that cater to single-employee, small or large businesses.
 There are even platforms found to work particularly well for WordPress users.
 You name, it’s out there.